scrapy/scrapy/docs/topics/jobs.rst

 Sometimes you'll want to keep some persistent spider state between pause/resume batches.
 You can use the ``spider.state`` attribute for that, which should be a dict.
-There's a built-in extension (:ref:`topics-extensions-ref-spiderstate`) that takes care of serializing, storing and loading that attribute from the job directory, when the spider starts and stops.
+There's :ref:`a built-in extension <topics-extensions-ref-spiderstate>` that takes care of serializing, storing and loading that attribute from the job directory, when the spider starts and stops.